jgarzik/sqawk/doc/sql_reference.md

 4. If all else fails, stores the value as a `String`
 5. Empty values are stored as `Null`

-This dynamic type inference provides flexibility when working with CSV data, which typically doesn't include explicit type information.
+This dynamic type inference provides flexibility when working with delimiter-separated data, which typically doesn't include explicit type information.
+The same type inference logic applies to all file formats, whether they are CSV files, TSV files, or files with custom delimiters.

 ### Type Coercion in Comparisons